Saint Patrick's Weekend Vienna

 So, who was Saint Patrick?

-Believe it or not, St. Patrick wasn’t even Irish.
-He was actually from Wales.
-According to legend, he was kidnapped as a teenager and brought to Ireland as a slave.
-Not exactly love at first sight.
+Believe it or not, St. Patrick wasn’t Irish.
+He was born in Wales.
+As a teenager, he was kidnapped and brought to Ireland as a slave.
+Not exactly a warm welcome.

 St. Patrick's Day festivities: Bagpipers marching in a St. Patrick's Day parade, Boston. © Liviu Toader/Shutterstock.com